filisko/vagrant-simple-manager/README.md

 # Vagrant Simple Manager v1.0

 This script provides a simple GUI for Vagrant (for lazy people) that you could use to start, stop, restart and SSH into vagrant machines with your default terminal emulator.
+I would recommend to use this tool if you have more than 5 vagrant machines.

 ## Download
 To download and execute the script simply do the following: